flashcodes-themayankjha/Clausio/readme.md

-# 🤖 Contract Summarizer – Walmart Sparkathon 2025
+# 🤖 Clausio: Contract Summarizer – Walmart Sparkathon 2025
 > By Team BrainFuze

 An AI-powered contract summarization and clause extraction tool tailored for retail supply chains.
 This project is built for the **Walmart Sparkathon 2025**, under the theme: